Reidmen/crypto_hitchhiker/README.md

 $$

 > [!IMPORTANT]
-> Notice that $\alpha$ has serious effects on the dataset imbalance.
+> Notice that $\alpha$ significantly affects the dataset balance.
-> By ensuring a low value, I managed to get a (okay-ish) balanced one.
+> By selecting a low value ($\alpha = 1e-5$), I managed to obtain an acceptably balanced dataset.

-The (almost)-balanced dataset for $\alpha = 1e-5$ is given below.
+The resulting (almost) balanced training dataset distribution for $\alpha = 1e-5$ is shown below.

 ![deep-model-training-distro](images/deep_model_training_distribution.png)

-The movements are nicely captured by the classification function (it can be improved further), as seen in the moment directions out of the threshold $\pm \alpha$.
+The classification function effectively captures the significant price movements, as indicated by the moment directions exceeding the $\pm \alpha$ threshold (though further refinement is possible).

 ![deep-model-classification](images/moments_move_snapshot.png)

-The processed dataset contains $\approx$ 1.6M rows and 42 features, consisting of 10 levels (Bid/Aks) + l1 mid-price + moment-direction, and a single target column: `moves`.
+The processed dataset contains approximately 1.6M rows and 42 features, consisting of 10 levels of Bid/Ask prices and volumes, the L1 mid-price, and the moment direction feature.
+The single target column is `moves`.

 > [!NOTE]
-> In terms of exact sizes, the training set had shape `(1697078, 42)` and its target: `(1697078,)`
+> In terms of exact sizes:
+> Training set features shape: `(1697078, 42)`, target shape: `(1697078,)`
-> The testing set `(174098, 42)`, and its target: `(174098,)`
+> Testing set features shape: `(174098, 42)`, target shape: `(174098,)`

 ## Simple DeepLOB

-I implemented a simplified version of the DeepLOB model (using torch) and trained it using Adam method, learning rate (0.003).
-An important aspect was to keep the model simple, but also keep enough convolution layers, as they nicely encoded volume-adjusted bids and asks, as well as bid-ask averages.
-Therefore, each layer had a purpose, which I'll explain.
+I implemented a simplified version of the DeepLOB model using PyTorch and trained it using the Adam optimizer with a learning rate of 0.003.
+An important aspect was to keep the model simple while retaining sufficient convolutional layers, as they effectively encode features like volume-adjusted bids/asks and bid-ask spreads/averages.
+Therefore, each layer serves a specific purpose, which I'll explain below.
-Each batch includes a time-window of 100 previous data points, to be exploited by the convolution layers.
+The model processes the input data in batches, where each sample includes a time window of the 100 preceding data points (50 seconds), allowing the convolutional layers to capture temporal patterns.

+> [!NOTE]
-> [!NOTE] After some experimentation I quickly realize that linear layers did not help with the recurrent nature of the series, and instead introduced more parameters leading to exploding gradients.
+> After some experimentation, I realized that adding dense linear layers after the convolutions did not significantly improve performance on this sequential data.
+Instead, they increased the parameter count and sometimes led to exploding gradients during training.

 ```mermaid
 graph LR